 How will I know if I have trees that need to be trimmed?

 Before we start tree trimming, we will notify you by phone to inform you of crews trimming in your area.
 We will also post current trimming locations, as shown above.
 If you request a vegetation management representative to look at a particular tree on your property, we will leave you a door hanger describing the work and a phone number to reach us.

 Who performs the trimming?

 LREMC contracts with experienced companies certified in vegetation management.
-Contractors use bucket trucks, climbing gear, and other equipment to trim trees that encroach in LREMC’s right-of-way.
-Because of the dangerously high risks involved in trimming trees near power lines, LREMC crews are trained to trim trees that are growing into the right-of-way safely.
+Contractors use bucket trucks, climbing gear, and other equipment to trim trees encroaching on LREMC’s right-of-way.
+Because of the dangerously high risks in trimming trees near power lines, LREMC crews are trained to trim trees growing into the right-of-way safely.
 LREMC strongly discourages anyone other than trained professionals employed by the cooperative from trimming vegetation near power lines or in the right-of-way.